 Time Well Spent

 The brain is not fully working properly when you are born and it only truly develops as the child grows and interacts with new things.
-Remember to nourish your childs preschool brain development with plenty of quality time spent playing, reading and talking.
-To develop good habits for life long learning make sure to set a routine that includes reading time.
-Take advantage of this time in your child's life to prepare him or her for all challenges thay lay ahead.
+Remember to nourish your child’s preschool brain development with plenty of quality time spent playing, reading, and talking.
+To develop good habits for lifelong learning make sure to set a routine that includes reading time.
+Take advantage of this time in your child’s life to prepare him or her for all challenges that lay ahead.